c0basi/Image-resizing-api/README.md

 This is a project done to resize images in the browser.
 This project is  for Backend Development with Node.js in Udacity's Full-Stack JavaScript Development Nanodegree.

-# To install and start the Image Process API server, run the following commands in this directory:
+# To install and start the Image Process API server, run the following commands :

  npm install